 Read more: Best Star Trek shows

 This show, while getting mostly high marks from TV critics, has its detractors from some long-time Star Trek fans, who feel the show doesn’t fit in with Roddenberry’s themes for the original series and its follow-ups.
 However, the show does have a lot of great performances and excellent visual effects.
-You can stream the first two seasons on CBS All Access now, with the third season due to drop in October 2020.
+You can stream the first three seasons on CBS All Access now, and a fourth season is now in production.

 3. Star Trek: Below Decks

 This is an adult-themed half-hour animated comedy series, set a year after the events of Star Trek: Nemesis.
 It centers on characters who are part of the support crew for the USS Cerritos, one of the lesser ships in Starfleet.
 The series, created by former Rick and Morty” head writer Mike McMahan, is in the middle of its first season, and a second season has already been approved.

 Rod Serling’s classic sci-fi anthology series has been revived a number of times for both TV and film, but this latest version gets extra points for snapping up Jordan Peele.
 The writer-director of the acclaimed horror movies Get Out and Us serves as both its executive producer its host.
 The 10-episode first season, like the classic series, serves up parables of current events in a sci-fi, fantasy or horror setting.
 There’s even a (kind-of) remake of the acclaimed original episode Nightmare at 20,000 Feet, with the remake’s title, Nightmare at 30,000 Feet, taking us even higher.
 In a nice feature, you can also watch the 10-episode first season in black and white, in a nice tip of the hat to the original series.
 The second season of The Twilight Zone is also available to stream now.